Student Health and Wellness Program Request

 Student organizations can request safer sex items from Student Health and Wellness to make available to members of their student organization, residence hall, sorority, fraternity, or team.
 Students can request latex condoms, and water based lubricant.
 Latex flavored condoms, Non-latex condoms, and dental dams are available in the Student Wellness office (A37 Friley Hall) and students can walk in during business hours to take those items.

 Tap Room is a relaxation program facilitated by Peer Wellness Educators or Student Health and Wellness Ambassadors.
+Tap Room is set to be a minimum of 2 hours in length and can be as long as 8 hours.

 The Tap Room is a mobile, outreach-based environmental strategy where we set up various evidence based relaxation and stress reduction strategies in your space (office space, conference room, waiting area, etc.) for students, staff, or faculty to practice.
 Folks can stop by for as much time as they want to learn about and engage in various relaxation strategies.
 All activities have directions for self-directed engagement and learning.
 Student volunteers or employees managing the space will be available for questions and as people leave they will provide them with resources for other mental health services on campus.